Magnetic Secondary Glazing - Cut-To-Size

 Polycarbonate has low flammability, while acrylic will burn slowly and is not recommended in areas where flames may be present.

-Which plasitc is clearer?
+Which plastic is clearer?

 Both polycarbonate and acrylic are available in clear-as-glass grades, including recycled clear acrylic.
 In fact, acrylic actually lets more light through glass, with a transmission rate of 92% (glass is around 90%).